cmgrass/testLinuxDeviceDriver/README.md

+# ----- Source -----
-# These are my experiments steming from:
+## These are my experiments stemming from:
 https://lwn.net/Kernel/LDD3/

-# Maintained in recent kernel version by the following project:
+## Maintained in recent kernel version by the following project:
 https://github.com/martinezjavier/ldd3/blob/master/

 # ----- Notes -----